 Overcome their pain in efforts to prevent suicide.

-Our efforts through our HERO mentor program are to help prevent servicemen, veteran, and youth suicide.
+Our efforts through our HERO mentor program are to help prevent servicemen, veteran, first responder, and youth suicide.
 HERO + ZOW= RESILIENCE

 Civilian mentors are encouraged to apply.
 All HERO mentor applicants must undergo and pass a background check to ensure the safety of the participants of our program.